chamsom/LeaguELO/README.md

 We will be using **Beautiful Soup 4**  for the purpose of web crawling and extracting information about our players.
 For more information regarding the installation and code usage for BS4 visit: (https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

 **Java:** Using a sorting algorithm or optimizing it so that “weight” can be assigned to player ranks in order to simplify the process of grouping them by similar ranks.
+You **must have the JDK version installed with an equivalent JRE** or else **Person.java** will fail to compile.

 ## Project Milestones
 1. Learn to implement a web crawler library and output crawled data from HTML to a CSV file.